ethcatherders/EIPIP/All EIPIP Meetings/Meeting 065.md

 * Have you learned Python or?

 **Golvin**
 * I can hack it out.
 It probably wouldn't run.
 It's, but it's decent pseudo code.
-That's the problem is it's, it's not code that's coming back out of a tested client.
+That's the problem is it's not code that's coming back out of a tested client.
 So, not Yet.

 **Sam**
 * Not yet.